La5te2/ChessAI/Gadus.md

 \ell_\theta(s,i)=w_p^{\mathsf T}u_{D_P}(r,f)+B_{P,p,r,f}.
 $$

 This expression equals $L_\theta(s)_{p,r,f}$ and computes the requested logit without materializing the other action-plane components.
-For a batch of complete states, the inference path first converts every legal action index to canonical coordinates.
-It pads the resulting arrays to the largest legal-action count in that batch, evaluates the requested logits and masks the padded positions before applying softmax.
-The resulting distribution for each state contains exactly the probabilities of its legal actions.
+For a batch of complete states, inference first converts every legal action index to canonical coordinates.
+The legal-action arrays are padded to the largest legal-action count in the batch so that the requested logits can be evaluated together.
+The padded positions are masked before softmax, leaving each state with a distribution over exactly its legal actions.

 In evaluation mode, every convolution followed directly by affine batch normalization is replaced by its equivalent biased convolution.
-Within each chess-structured block, the three local branches are combined into one biased $3\times3$ convolution by placing the $1\times1$ and normalized identity kernels at the center of that kernel.
+Within each chess-structured block, the three local branches are combined into one biased $3\times3$ convolution by placing the $1\times1$ and normalized identity kernels at the center of the $3\times3$ kernel.
 Each $A^{\mathrm{static}}_{j,g}$ is computed once from its displacement coefficients and constrained residual.
-For each evaluated position, the network constructs $V^R_s$ and $V^B_s$ once and combines them with every block's two visibility coefficients.
-The fixed statistics of the non-affine relation normalization and the learned path-balance vector are also evaluated once during fusion.
-Their local coefficient and relation mean are absorbed into the fused local convolution, while their relation coefficient becomes one fixed channelwise scale applied after the grouped relation multiplication.
-These transformations preserve the network outputs while removing affine normalization attached to fused convolutions, local-branch summation, repeated construction of the static relation matrices, relation normalization and path-balance square roots from inference.
+For each evaluated position, the network constructs $V^R_s$ and $V^B_s$ once and combines them with the rook and bishop visibility coefficients of every relation group in each block.
+Fusion also evaluates the fixed statistics of the non-affine relation normalization and the learned path-balance vector once.
+The resulting local coefficient and relation-centering term are absorbed into the fused local convolution, while the resulting relation coefficient becomes a fixed channelwise scale applied after grouped relation multiplication.
+These transformations preserve the network outputs while removing affine normalization attached to fused convolutions, local-branch summation, repeated construction of static relation matrices, relation normalization and path-balance square roots from inference.

 ## 4. Supervised Training